aomlomics/datasets/reference-dbs/README.md

 # Reference Databases

 The table below lists reference databases (fasta+taxonomy or classifier) used by the AOML 'Omics program.
+All databases listed here have been tested with Qiime2-2023.2 to Qiime2-2023.5.

 Title                                         | Type           | Target                                         | Number of sequences    | URL
 --------------------------------------------- | -------------- | --------------------------------------------- | ---------------------- | -----